 “I thought, they must have somebody who has thought about doing an alcohol-free wine, and at that time, there were not many people around the globe proposing this option.
 So we did it,” she says.
 Pierre Zéro was launched in Scandinavia, and has since spread to 60 countries around the world.

 “Little by little, it was not a niche anymore.
 It has become a very strong industry.
 Of course, when we started, we were an early bird, and not many people were aware that it existed.”
 Boulachin explains that the company had difficulty finding distributors for their product, because restaurants and bottle shops didn’t see a market for it.
 But about five years ago, awareness picked up, and sales followed within the last three years.
 “It’s a product that came from a fantastic story, because it came from the consumers themselves,” Boulachin says.
 “It’s not a marketing of product, it’s a marketing of demand.
 And this is a very neat situation, because it’s rare that you see development thanks to the consumer who says, ‘I want this.’
 Normally you just invest millions of dollars on a marketing campaign, and that’s how it works.
 And this has not been the case.”
-Fifty percent of Pierre Chavin’s turnover is now made on alcohol-free products, and they have seen a three-point growth in the last year.
+Fifty percent of Pierre Chavin’s turnover is now made on alcohol-free products, and they have seen three-point growth in the last year.
 “We are the French market leader with premium alcohol-free wine solutions,” Boulachin says, going on to say that, “If you can make it in France, you can make it pretty much anywhere in the world.”

 It was only when consumers began buying alcohol-free wines and actively expressing a need for them that Pierre Zéro was able to build their first successful partnerships, targeting high-end restaurants, hotels, supermarkets, and wine shops, as well as direct-to-consumer websites for AF products, which she notes have been extremely popular in the US.
-“If you look at Pierre Zero, we are in Michelin-star restaurants.
+“If you look at Pierre Zéro, we are in Michelin-star restaurants.
 Why?
 Simply because you want to enjoy a nice dinner, you want to enjoy a nice moment, but maybe if you don’t drink you want something else other than a Diet Coke.
 And you want a sophisticated option,” Boulachin says.
-“If it’s on the wine list, they will pick it.”
+“If it’s on the wine list, [people] will pick it.”

 The idea of sharing an experience, a social ritual, is one that Pierre Zéro has latched onto.
 “If you drink a soda, you’re stigmatized, because you don’t have the same glass,” Boulachin explains.
 “Here, we all have the same glass.
 If I toast with an alcohol-free sparkling, it actually looks like a champagne.
 It’s more than a drink, it’s an experience, it’s something that socializes everybody.
-That also, if you think about religious consideration, it harmonizes everybody.
+Also, if you think about religious consideration, it harmonizes everybody.
 Same glass, same social habits, but with a lot of open-mindedness.
 So I would say it’s a very positive message and drink because it’s the drink of sociability for everybody.”

-Making a high-quality non-alcoholic wine that creates the same effect is easier said than done.
+Making a high-quality non-alcoholic wine that creates the same effect as the original is easier said than done.
 “When you test a wine, you have three parameters: sugar, alcohol, and acidity,” Boulachin explains.
 “If you remove one part (that is, alcohol), you lose the way you are used to it.
 So we knew that it would not be possible in any way to reproduce the wine test.
 We didn’t want to be in competition with the wine, we wanted to be an alternative.”